-The group has close links with the Clinical School, the Genetics Department and the Nanoscience Centre and, indeed, some members of the group are largely based in these departments.
+The group has close links with scientists in other laboratories in Cambridge, including the Clinical School, the Genetics Department and the Nanoscience Centre and, indeed, some members of the group have been largely based in these departments.
 New members of the group usually develop a project by discussion with me, along with other members of the research team.
 Group members are often involved in joint projects with other laboratories and may spend periods of time working with our collaborators in other parts of the world.

 The following articles provide a general appreciation of our current areas of research:

 T.P.J.
 Knowles, M. Vendruscolo and C.M.
 Dobson.
 “The Amyloid State and its Association with Protein Misfolding Diseases”, Nature Rev. Mol.
 Cell Biol.
 15, 384-396 (2014).

 F. Chiti and C.M.
 Dobson, Amyloid Formation by Globular Proteins under Native Conditions, Nature Chem.
 Biol.
 5, 15-22 (2009)